Last Updated on December 23, 2022 by John Power

 2. Hollyhock (Alcea rosea)

-The second flowers that look like hibiscus are Hollyhock.
+The second flower that looks like a hibiscus is Hollyhock.
 Hollyhocks are more cup-shaped and bloom on a tall stake with a group of more than 5 flowers.
 The leaves are large, shaped like a palate, and coarse-textured.
 They only need full sun alongside rich and well-drained soil, making them a maintenance-friendly ornamental plant.
 Hollyhocks can be both perennial and biennial.

 3. Coastal Mallow (Kosteletzkya pentacarpos)